Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Crosstab Union Queries for Charts

-Preparing Data for Chart.
+Preparing Data for the Chart.

 Table Name: Profitability